Marc-Aradillas/Marc-Aradillas/README.md

 ## About Me🧑🏼‍💻

 I'm passionate about data science, and I'm on a journey to uncover insights hidden within data.
-My background spans data analysis, programming, and machine learning, and I'm currently enhancing my skills in the data science domain.
+My background spans data analysis and programming.
+I'm currently enhancing my skills in the data science/analytics domain and looking to also explore web development.

 🎓 I'm pursuing a Bachelor's in Computer Science with a concentration in Software Engineering at Southern New Hampshire University.